 “Noah’s Ark” by Edward Hicks

 Calmness and peace, rather than action, characterize Hicks’ compositions.
 Many of the shapes and forms in his work appear to be organic, flowing, and soft.
 One must pay close attention to the gestures of animals in his paintings to derive meaning.
 Hicks uses small detail variations as a way to encourage viewers to pay attention to content because they are deliberate and purposeful.

 As the popularity of folk art emerged in the early 20th century, Hicks’s works were popularized and became the focus of art historian’s attention.
 Edward Hicks became a Quaker icon because of his paintings.

 Quakers are a Christian group of religious movements formally known as the Society of Friends.
 Members of the various Quaker movements are all generally united in a belief in the ability of each human being to experientially access “the light within,” or “that of God in everyone.”

 The first Quakers lived in mid-17th-century England.
 Their movement arose from dissenting Protestant groups, breaking away from the Church of England.
-They emphasized a personal and direct religious experience of Christ, acquired through both spiritual experience and the reading and studying of the Bible.
+They emphasized the personal and direct religious experience of Christ, acquired through both spiritual experience and the reading and studying of the Bible.
 Quakers focused their private life on developing behavior and speech, reflecting emotional purity and the light of God.

 Edward Hicks (1780 – 1849) was an American folk painter and a religious minister of the Society of Friends, also known as the Quakers.
 He became a Quaker icon because of his paintings.